 Maa Brahmacharini: Invoking The 2nd Form of Maa Durga

 Brahmacharini is the 2nd form of Goddess Ambe(Maa Durga).
 People generally worship Brahmacharini avatar during the second day of Navratri.
 This avatar of Maa Durga is also known as Hemavati.
 On the 2nd day of Navratri, devotees worship Maa Brahmacharini with full devotion.
 They organize puja and prayers at home to please the Goddess.
-Some of them also keep fast by avoiding the food and water.
-This year the second day of navratri will be on Tuesday, Sept 27, 2022.
+Some of them also keep fast by avoiding food and water.
+This year the second day of Navratri will be on 16 October 2023

 Ancient scriptures reveal that the king Daksha Prajapati, a devotee of Lord Shiva, was blessed with a girl in the form of Maa Parvati.
 A young Parvati came to be known as Brahmacharini after a strict penance of thousand years.
 Brahmacharini expressed her desire to marry Lord Shiva by severe penance.
 Then, she continued fasting for years by surviving on fruits and leaves.

 After continuing with severe austerities and walking miles barefoot without any food or water, Parvati came to be known as ‘Aparna’.
 Furthermore, it is believed Maa Brahmacharini walks barefoot and is known for severe austerities.
 Devotees offer fresh Jasmine flowers as it is said to appease Goddess Brahmacharini.
 They organize sixteen different types of puja to impress Maa Brahmacharini.